The Russell Sage Foundation (RSF) is inviting applications for Behavioral Science and Decision Making in Context program.

 This program encourages perspectives from multiple disciplines, including economics, psychology, political science, sociology, law, public policy, and other social sciences, to further their understanding of economic, social, political, and psychological decision-making processes, attitudes, behaviors, and institutional practices in public and private contexts such as policing/criminal legal systems, employment, housing, politics, racial/ethnic relations, and immigration.

-RSF priorities do not include analyzes of health or mental health outcomes or health behaviors as these are priorities for other funders.
+RSF priorities do not include analyses of health or mental health outcomes or health behaviors as these are priorities for other funders.
 For the same reason, RSF seldom supports studies focused on educational processes or curricular issues but does prioritize analyzes of inequities in educational entertainment or student performance.
 Limited consideration will be given to projects that test well-established behavioral effects without examining their context or underlying mechanisms.
 RSF does not fund studies using data from other countries unless they are part of a comparative project aimed at elucidating social and living conditions in the US

 The kinds of topics and questions that are of interest include, but are not limited to, the following: